e2ebridge/e2e-bridge-cli/README.md

 * `-N` The same as `-n`.
 Kept for backwards compatibility only.
 * `-j|--java` Assume that the service is a Java service.
 * `-g|--git` Use "git archive" for building the repository.
 This is ignored for all commands but "pack".
-* `-s|--shrinkwrap` Execute "npm shrinkwrap" before creating the repository.
-This is ignored for all commands but "pack".

 ### Service Preferences:
 Currently the Bridge supports following preferences: